Getting back on the radar

 “It is an open tryout, University Athletic Association of the Philippines and the National Collegiate Athletic Association players are not yet included since they have ongoing tournaments.
 There is a separate schedule for them,” said PFV Secretary-General Vangie de Jesus.

-The Philippines’ dismal performance in various international volleyball tournaments and qualifying events is the reason why the country has not competed in three previous Sea games.
+The Philippines’ dismal performance in international volleyball tournaments and qualifying events is why the country has not competed in the three previous SEA Games.

-The country has collected six gold, three silver and four bronze medals in indoor volleyball since the sport was played in the 1977 Sea Games in Kuala Lumpur, Malaysia.
-Thailand holds the most number of gold medals with 10 to go with two silvers and one bronze.
+The country has collected 6 gold, 3 silver, and 4 bronze medals in indoor volleyball since the sport was introduced at the 1977 SEA Games in Kuala Lumpur, Malaysia.
+Thailand holds the most gold medals, with 10, along with two silvers and one bronze.

 Comments